rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 Shell(192.168.100.6) > dnf config-manager --enable devel && dnf -y install dovecot dovecot-devel
 ```

-As with postfix, to view the complete configuration information, enter the `doveconf` command

 Without changing any files, the original directory structure is as follows:

 ```bash